Robert Rogers (British Army officer): Legacy

-Maj.
 Rogers is an inaugural inductee into the United States Army Ranger Hall of Fame in 1992, for tactics and success as a Ranger, setting the standard for today's U.S. Army Rangers.

-Camp Rogers, on the eastern edge of Fort Benning, is the location of the Ranger Assessment Phase of U.S. Army Ranger School, and the headquarters compound for the United States Army Airborne and Ranger Training Brigade.
+Camp Rogers, on the eastern edge of Fort Benning, is the location of the Ranger Assessment Phase of U.S. Army Ranger School and the headquarters compound for the United States Army Airborne and Ranger Training Brigade.

 On 30 May 2005, (Memorial Day in the U.S.), a statue of Rogers was unveiled during a ceremony on Rogers Island in the Hudson River, 40 mi north of Albany, New York.
-This is near to the site where Rogers penned his "Rules of Ranging".
+This is near the site where Rogers penned his "Rules of Ranging".

 Rogers is mentioned respectfully in "The Ranger Handbook" which is given to every soldier in the U.S. Army's Ranger School, and is referred to in that publication as the originator of ranger tactics in the American military.
-The Handbook summarizes Rogers' principles of irregular warfare as presented in "Rules of Ranging"."
+The Handbook summarizes Rogers's principles of irregular warfare as presented in "Rules of Ranging"."

 Methuen High School, in the town in which Rogers was born, uses the "Rangers" as their mascot.

-Rogers is portrayed by actor Angus Macfadyen in the Revolutionary War series Turn: Washington's Spies.
+Rogers was portrayed by actor Spencer Tracy in the 1940 film Northwest Passage, based on the first half of Kenneth Roberts' best-selling 1937 novel of the same name, and Keith Larsen in the one year run of the M-G-M/NBC series Northwest Passage, loosely based on the same novel.
+Later, Angus Macfadyen portrayed Rogers in the Revolutionary War series Turn: Washington's Spies.